Telecominfraproject/wlan-cloud-ucentralgw/PROTOCOL.md

 }
 ```
 ##### The device answer
-The device should answer with teh above message.
+The device should answer with response above.
 The `error` value should be interpreted the following way:
-- 0 : the command was performed as requested and the reults of the command is available in the `resultCode` and `resultText` parameters.
+- 0 : the command was performed as requested and the result of the command is available in the `resultCode` and `resultText` parameters.
 - 1 : the command will be performed in the future and `when` shows that time.
-The `resultCode` and `resultText` dod not contain anything relevant.
+The `resultCode` and `resultText` do not contain anything relevant.
 - 2 : the command cannot be performed as indicated. `resultCode` and `resultText` may contain some indication as to why.

-#### Controller wants the device to perform a trace
+#### Controller wants the device to enable packet tracing
-Controller sends this command when it needs the device to perform a trace (i.e. tcpdump).
+Controller sends this command when it needs a device to collect a packet trace (i.e. tcpdump).
 ```
 {    "jsonrpc" : "2.0" ,
      "method" : "trace" ,
      "params" : {
 	        "serial" : <serial number> ,
-	        "when" : Optional - <UTC time when to reboot, 0 mean immediately, this is a suggestion>, "duration" : <integer representing the number of seconds to run the trace>
+	        "when" : Optional - <UTC time when to reboot, 0 mean immediately, this is a suggestion>, "duration" : <integer representing the number of seconds to run the trace for>
 	        "packets" : <integer for the number of packets to capture>
 	        "network" : <string identifying the network to trace>
-	        "interface" : <string identifying the interface to capture on>
+	        "interface" : <string identifying the interface where the packets are to be captured>
 	        "uri" : <complete URI where to upload the trace.
 This URI will be available for 30 minutes following a trace request start>
         },
      "id" : <some number>